pp4rs/2018-uzh/docs/schedule.md

 </table>

 !!! bug "Social Event"
-    We will go for drinks on Friday, August 31, 2018 after the afternoon session. *Location: TBA*
+    We will go for drinks on Friday, August 31, 2018 after the afternoon session at 4 pm to BQM.
+First round of pitchers is on us.

 ### Week 2
 <table>